rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: In this proposal, we have reserved the meaning of the #constructor because we might want to have something but we're not quite sure in the future.

-MM: 3 reasons to prohibit something form the cross-product
+MM: 3 reasons to prohibit something form the cross-product:

     - it would be harmful
     - it woudl be non-sensical